MAKE A CHANGE BECOME A COUNCILLOR

 HOW TO BECOME A COUNCILLOR?

 Local councils can only be as helpful, connected and energetic as the people elected to run them, so we need councillors capable, enthusiastic and engaged to reflect their communities.
 You can find out more about becoming a councillor on The Electoral Commission and Local Government Association website.
+There are three ways that you can become a councillor; standing for election, filling a vacant seat after an election (co-opted) or filling a casual vacancy.

 Hear from councillors themselves on why they became councillors and what their role is at their local council.
 We have produced a series of videos that tell the stories of councillors.
 These community heroes are proof that you, too, can make a change in your community.